xczimi/dotcom/resume.md

 _2013-2016_

-Designed, implementedand delivered a full software project: research platform for academia (University of Florida) Includes the administrative backend, frontend with Android and iOS apps for sensory data collection
+Designed, implemented and delivered a full software project: research platform for academia - University of Florida.
+Includes the administrative backend, frontend with Android and iOS apps for sensory data collection

 https://mlabresearch.org